 Research Ethics Officers or Research Governance Officers regularly conduct audits of research projects overseen by Barwon Health HREC and the Institution.

-Internal audits may be targeted to one aspect of a research project across the organisation, such as training logs for all clinical trials, or a comprehensive audit of a specific project.
+Internal audits may be targeted to one aspect of a research project, such as training logs, across the organisation or may involve a comprehensive audit of a specific project.

-Barwon Health Internal Audits are conducted according to the Barwon Health Conducting an Audit SOP (coming soon)
+Barwon Health internal audits are conducted according to the Barwon Health Conducting an Audit Procedure (currently under review).